 Add flour mixture and mix just until well blended.

-Turn into pan and bake below oven center about 55 minutes.
+Turn into pan and bake below oven center for about 55 minutes.

-Let stand in pan 10 minutes, then turn out to cool on wire rack.
+Let stand in pan for 10 minutes, then turn out to cool on a wire rack.

 Makes one loaf.